R/plotHazardRatio.R, R/plot_methods.R, R/utils.R

 Confidence level.
 Must be in (0,1), Default: 0.95.
 Only used

-for type="hr"
+for type="hr".

 Confidence band color.
-Only used if argument ci=TRUE
+Only used if argument ci=TRUE,

 Default: 'grey'.
-Only used for type="hr"
+Only used for type="hr".

 Logical.
 Adds a rug representation (1-d plot) of the event times

-), Default: !ci.
-Only used for type="hr"
+(only for status=1), Default: !ci.
+Only used for type="hr".

 Variable to be used on x-axis for hazard ratio plots.
 If NULL,